GramAddict/bot/CONTRIBUTING.md

     * :arrow_up: `:arrow_up:` when upgrading dependencies
     * :arrow_down: `:arrow_down:` when downgrading dependencies
     * :gift: `:gift:` when adding a new feature
-    * :neckbeard: `:neckbeard:` when fixing or improving an existing feature
     * :rage: `:rage:` when fixing something the linter complained about

 ### Python Styleguide